Hedroed/DataCompression/Huffman/README.md

 ## Limitations

-The first 6 bytes of a compressed file contains the size of the the uncompressed data.
-So this implementation can not compress a file larger than 32 to.
+The first 6 bytes of a compressed file contains the size, in bytes, of the the uncompressed data.
+Due to this header, this implementation can not compress a file larger than 256 to.